-The Official Commentary, Fourth Edition, prepared by Professor Sir Roy Goode and The Cape Town Convention Journal are two primary resources available to practitioners to better understand the underpinnings and purpose of the Cape Town Convention.
+The Official Commentary, Fifth Edition, prepared by Professor Sir Roy Goode and The Cape Town Convention Journal are two primary resources available to practitioners to better understand the underpinnings and purpose of the Cape Town Convention.
 This Guide is intended as a supplement to those resources for the benefit of practitioners who seek education and guidance on the terms of the Cape Town Convention and its impact on aviation finance transactions, particularly as it relates to its scope of application, the constitution and registration of international interests, the effects of registration (priority) and the availability and practical application of the remedies available thereunder.
-This Guide is also intended to supplement, consolidate and update Volume 1 (Contract Practices Under the Cape Town Convention) and Volume 2 (Advanced Contract and Opinion Practices Under the Cape Town Convention) of the Cape Town Paper Series (both previously prepared by the Legal Advisory Panel) and seeks to summarise key aspects of the Official Commentary, along with the various regulations and procedures relating to the Cape Town Convention which have heretofore been published, as well as the shared experiences of the Legal Advisory Panel, in order to provide specific guidance and thought on these and related topics to the wider aviation finance community.
+This Guide seeks to summarise key aspects of the Official Commentary, along with the various regulations and procedures relating to the Cape Town Convention which have heretofore been published, as well as the shared experiences of the Legal Advisory Panel, in order to provide specific guidance and thought on these and related topics to the wider aviation finance community.
 This Guide also highlights what the Legal Advisory Panel considers to be best practices under the Cape Town Convention, which practices will likely evolve over time as experience with the Cape Town Convention further develops.